 Nursing home administrators and regulators are generally sensitive to patients’ rights.
 Medicare rules require facilities to accommodate visits by family and friends.
 The coronavirus pandemic has resulted in competing interests.
 The right to visits versus the legal obligation to protect patients.
 The coronavirus threat will end soon enough but until it does the safety of patients and staff generally trumps the right to have visitors.

 The bottom line?
 Each of us may draw the line as to what is reasonable a bit differently but nursing homes and health authorities probably have the right to keep you from visiting grandma during a declared health crisis.
+It also makes sense, although it is hard for patients and their families.
+[On April 13th Mahany Law offered Wi-Fi enabled tablets for nursing home patients and family members who were prevented from visiting and who otherwise didn’t possess video capable smartphones.]

-Is a Nursing Home Responsible for Coronavirus Deaths?
+Are Nursing Homes Responsible for Coronavirus Deaths?

 Courts haven’t dealt with pandemics in recent years.
 SARS and MERS were quickly contained.
 Coronavirus, however, has become a much bigger problem.